ArchaeoTimo/BurialMoundsPredictiveModel/README.md

 - **README.md:** Repository overview and usage instructions.

-- **script/:** Python scripts for covariate preparation, predictive modelling, and model validation.
+- **script/**: Python scripts for covariate preparation, predictive modelling, and model validation.
-  - 01_Covariates:* Scripts for covariate generation:
+  - *01_Covariates/*: Scripts for covariate generation.
     - 01.1_Hydrology
     - 01.2_Skyline
     - 01.3_Accessibility
     - 01.4_Movement
-  - *02_PredictiveModel:*
+  - *02_PredictiveModel/*
-    - 02.1_Raster-basedModel
+    - 02.1_Raster-based Model
-    - 02.2_Point-basedModel
+    - 02.2_Point-based Model
-  - *03_ModelValidation:*
+  - *03_ModelValidation/*
-    - 03.1_SpatialCrossValidation
+    - 03.1_Spatial Cross Validation
-- **data/:** Contains all files involved in the creation of the covariates, the multivariate analyses as well as the multivariate exploration and validation of the model.
-It also contains the finished covariates used to conduct the predictive model
+- **data/**: Data used for covariate generation, modelling, validation, and exploration.
-  - *00_Site information*:
+  - *00_Site information/*
-    - 00.1_Burialmounds: List with all sites used to conduct the analysis (no coordinates provided).
+    - 00.1_Burial Mounds: Inventory of alls burial mounds (no coordinates provided)
-    - 00.2_DetectedFeatures: Results from the Automatic Detection Machine Learning Model
+    - 00.2_Detected Features: Results from the Automatic Detection Machine Learning Model
-  - *01_Covariate:* Data to reproduce the model results:
+  - *01_Covariate/*: Data to reproduce the model results:
     - 01.1_Hydrology
     - 01.2_Skyline
-    - 01.3_Accessibility:
+    - 01.3_Accessibility
     - 01.4_Movement
-    - 01.5_CropSuitability:
+    - 01.5_Crop suitability
-    - 01.6_TotalVisibility
+    - 01.6_Total visibility
-    - 01.7_VisibilityAlps
+    - 01.7_Visibility Alps
-  - *02_PredictiveModel*
+  - *02_PredictiveModel/*
-    - 02.1_Raster-basedModel
+    - 02.1_Raster-based Model
-    - 02.2_Points-basedModel
+    - 02.2_Points-based Model
-  - *03_ModelValidation*
+  - *03_ModelValidation/*
-    - 03_1_SpatialCrossValidation
+    - 03_1_Spatial Cross Validation
-  - *04_ModelExploration*
+  - *04_ModelExploration/*
-    - 04_1_BiasAssessment
+    - 04_1_Bias Assessment
 - **SupplementaryInformation.pdf**

 ## Scripts:
-Each script in this repository has a brief caption explaining its function and how to implement them in arcpy.
+Each script in this repository has a brief caption explaining its function and how to implement it in arcpy.
 The scripts were run using arcpy from **ArcGIS pro (Version 3.6.0)** on Windows 11.
 Each modelling step includes:
 - A geodatabse containing required input data
 - A Python notebook or script
 - Supplementary configuration files